Polish–Lithuanian War: Mediation and diplomatic measures

-On October 11, 1920, the Lithuanian envoy in Paris Oscar Milosz asked the League of Nations to intervene in the renewed conflict with Poland.
-On October 14, the Chairman of the League Léon Bourgeois issued a note condemning the aggression and asking Polish units to retreat.
+On October 11, 1920, the Lithuanian envoy in Paris, Oscar Milosz, asked the League of Nations to intervene in the renewed conflict with Poland.
+On October 14, the Chairman of the League, Léon Bourgeois, issued a note condemning the aggression and asking Polish units to retreat.
 Politicians in London even considered expelling Poland from the League.
 When the League heard both arguments on October 26–28, Polish envoy Szymon Askenazy claimed that there was no conflict between Poland and Lithuania to mediate.
-He maintained that the old conflict ended with signing ceasefires with Lithuania on October 7 and with Soviet Russia on October 12 and the new conflict was caused by Żeligowski, who acted without approval from the Polish command, but with the moral support of the entire Polish nation.
-Lithuanian envoy Augustinas Voldemaras argued that Poland orchestrated the mutiny and demanded strict sanctions against Poland.
+He maintained that the old conflict had ended with the signing of ceasefires with Lithuania on October 7 and with Soviet Russia on October 12, and the new conflict was caused by Żeligowski, who acted without approval from the Polish command, but with the moral support of the entire Polish nation.
+Lithuanian envoy Augustinas Voldemaras argued that Poland orchestrated the mutiny, and demanded strict sanctions against Poland.
 The League refused to validate Żeligowski's action.
 It suggested to hold a plebiscite in the contested areas.
 On November 6 and 7, both sides agreed and Lithuanians began preparatory work.

 On November 19, Żeligowski proposed to the Control Commission, led by Chardigny, to cease hostilities.
 Lithuanians agreed and a ceasefire was signed on November 21.
 Later this episode was criticized by Lithuanian commentators as at the time the Lithuanian Army had the initiative in the front and had a chance of marching on Vilnius.
 However, the Lithuanians trusted the League of Nations would resolve the dispute in their favour and were afraid that in case of an attack on Vilnius regular Polish forces would arrive to reinforce Żeligowski's units.

 Negotiations for a more permanent armistice, under the mediation of the Control Commission, began on November 27 in Kaunas.
 Lithuania did not agree to negotiate directly with Żeligowski and thus legitimizing his actions.
 Therefore, Poland stepped in as a mediator.
 Lithuania agreed as it hoped to put the talks back into the context of the Suwałki Agreement.
 Poles rejected any withdrawal of Żeligowski's forces.
 No agreement could be reached regarding a demarcation line.
 On November 29, 1920, it was agreed only to cease hostilities on November 30, to entrust the Control Commission with the establishment of a 6 km wide neutral zone and to exchange prisoners.
 The neutral zone existed until February 1923.